 There are also websites which are publishing private shared living possibilities such as

 Please do not come to Heide without having organized a place to stay beforehand.
 It is almost impossible to find a room within one day.
-And please do not forget to inform the International Office (aaa(at)fh-westkueste.de) about your arrival, so that we can plan your welcome meeting and get quick help for your first steps.
+And please do not forget to inform the International Office (international(at)fh-westkueste.de) about your arrival, so that we can plan your welcome meeting and get quick help for your first steps.

 After being nominated to us you will receive an application form for exchange students with further information about the next steps from us.